joannesong/AC-Android/lessons/recyclerview/review/README.md

 ### 6. Create a ViewHolder Class to set these view values dynamically

+Create a package called **view** (all lowercase) within your project, just to store classes related to view assignment.

-Next, create a ViewHolder class, to set the values of the views within the itemview dynamically.
+Next, create a ViewHolder class inside that folder, to set the values of the views within the itemview dynamically.
 Make sure to "extends" from RecyclerView.ViewHolder, and to create a constructor, that sets field variables to references to the itemView's child views:

 ```java
 package nyc.c4q.recyclerviewexample.view;